 The National Bee Unit web site has full information about Asian Hornets and how to deal with them, information on suitable traps, and links to articles and videos covering the experience with Asian Hornets in France.

-If you see an Asian hornet please do not try and find the nest.
-Contact the non native species people at firstname.lastname@example.org giving details.
+If you see an Asian hornet do not try and find the nest.
+The Asian hornet does sting and it is important NOT to disturb an active nest.

 How to report sightings of this species:

 - Use the free iphone and Android recording app: Asian Hornet Watch

 - By email at:email@example.com details, and if possible a photograph.